 - Donkeys.
 Calvin Coolidge and the great George Washington had donkeys in the White House gardens. …

 - Alligators. …

 - Hyena. …

 Are dogs a man made species?

 Gray wolves and dogs diverged from an extinct species of wolf about 15,000 to 40,000 years ago.
-Read also : How to Pick up a Dog Properly. … Last summer, research reported in Nature Communications pushed the likely dates for domestication even further in the past, suggesting that dogs were domesticated only once at least 20,000, but probably closer to 40,000 years ago.
+To see also : How dogs see. … Last summer, research reported in Nature Communications pushed the likely dates for domestication even further in the past, suggesting that dogs were domesticated only once at least 20,000, but probably closer to 40,000 years ago.